AckerlyXu/heima/articles/virtual-machines/linux/tutorial-automate-vm-deployment.md

 ```

 ### Prepare certificate for use with VM
 To use the certificate during the VM create process, obtain the ID of your certificate with [az keyvault secret list-versions](https://docs.microsoft.com/cli/azure/keyvault/secret#list-versions).
-Convert the certificate with [az vm format-secret](https://docs.microsoft.com/cli/azure/vm#format-secret).
+The VM needs the certificate in a certain format to inject it on boot, so convert the certificate with [az vm format-secret](https://docs.microsoft.com/cli/azure/vm#format-secret).
 The following example assigns the output of these commands to variables for ease of use in the next steps:

 ```azurecli
 secret=$(az keyvault secret list-versions \